A pet-friendly Christmas in 16 steps 4 min read

 16. Consider calming products

 If the Christmas period is too much for your pet, think about getting a pheromone spray or diffuser.
 These can be really helpful for particularly nervous or anxious pets.
-If you’re considering this, ask your vet – they’ll be able to recommend the right product for your pet’s species/breed.
+We recommend Vetpro: Stress & anxiety - developed and approved by expert vets and gets to work in just one hour!

 And there we have it!
 We wish you the happiest of Christmases and all the best for the New Year!